pentaho/pentaho-platform-plugin-common-ui/docs/platform/web-project.md

 ---
-title: Create an OSGi Web Project for a Web Package and its Dependencies
+title: Create a Pentaho Web Project for a Web Package and its Dependencies
 description: Explains the core concepts and walks through the creation of a KAR file for deploying a web package and its dependencies in the Pentaho Platform.
 parent-title: ""
 layout: default